gravitee-io/gravitee-platform-docs/docs/platform-overview/gravitee-essentials/api-fundamentals/web-apis.md

 // 'object'
 ```

-This transformation probably looks quite unremarkable.
-This is due to JSON borrowing heavily from Javascript’s object literal notation, hence the name.
-However, the data did change as the object keys were converted into strings and the object itself into a primitive string where all of the original object's data exists in a self-contained chunk.&#x20;

-The following code uses local APIs built into the JavaScript and Python programming languages to serialize a JavaScript object to JSON, save it to local storage, read from storage, and deserialize the JSON string into a Python dictionary.
+JSON borrowed heavily from Javascript’s object literal notation to transform the object keys into strings and the object itself into a primitive string where all of the original object's data exists in a self-contained chunk.
+The following code uses local APIs built into the JavaScript and Python programming languages to serialize the object to JSON, save it to local storage, read from storage, and deserialize the JSON string into a Python dictionary.

 {% code title="JavaScript" lineNumbers="true" %}
 ```javascript